kcybulski/prosody-modules/mod_csi_muc_priorities/README.markdown

-A message of type groupchat from an address in this list will not be considered important enough to send it to an inactive client, unless it is from the current user or mentions their nickname.
+A message of type groupchat from an address in this list will not be considered important enough to send it to an inactive client, unless it is from the current user or mentions of their nickname. **Note** that mention support require the separate module [mod_track_muc_joins] to also be loaded.